Personal and Emotional Problems

 Counselling in Pembroke College

-To supplement University resources in the form of the University Counselling Service on Lensfield Road, the College is able to draw on Loraine Gelsthorpe, Fellow of Pembroke, and Tutor for Graduate Affairs, as a trained counsellor and psychotherapist, and three other counsellors: Anna Lees (CBT specialist), Bella Stewart and Isthla Singh (BME counsellor on request).
+To supplement resources available at the University Counselling Service, the College is able to draw on Loraine Gelsthorpe, Fellow of Pembroke, and Tutor for Graduate Affairs, as a UKCP registered trained counsellor and psychotherapist, and three other counsellors: Anna Lees (CBT specialist), Bella Stewart and Isthla Singh (BME counsellor on request).
 This in-house provision can be particularly useful when the UCS is closed, or when there are long waiting lists, or where it is known from the outset that long term support might be needed – beyond that which the UCS can usually offer.
 Loraine can be contacted directly on email@example.com (in or out of term except for brief periods away from Cambridge).
 (In emergencies the College Porters have her home number details, as they do for all the tutors).
 Another route to counselling in College, following assessment, is via Jan Brighting, the College Nurse.

 If you require prolonged medical or counselling care and find yourself in financial hardship, there is a University fund that may be able to assist you.
 You should consult your Tutor of the Tutor for Graduate Affairs in the first instance.

 Both the Graduate Parlour (GP) and Junior Parlour (JP) have welfare officers who can offer support to students.
 Pembroke has helped developed a student-run (but overseen by the College Counsellor) listening scheme which provides confidential and non-judgmental listening by trained students called Pembroke Listeners.